 Control is easy if caught early.
 Each plant sprouts from a shallow underground tuber and regrows from this or the easily broken-off stem tubers which fall to the ground.
 So all below- and above-ground tubers need to be removed and disposed of in the garbage.

 While young and less than 3.3 feet (1 m) long, lift out the plant, easing out the tuber from the soil at its base.
 The underground tuber snaps readily, so be sure to get all bits.
 At this stage, the stem tubers will not have developed.

-Beyond this stage, the plant is very quick growing and vigorous, with stem tubers growing rapidly.
+Beyond this stage, the plant is quickly growing and vigorous, with stem tubers growing rapidly.
 Once it has taken off like this, pulling the vine down from trees will knock its tubers to the ground where they will grow, so care must be taken.
 Cutting and gently removing small sections and laying a sheet on the ground below to catch the tubers.
 By now, the main underground tuber will have enlarged and will require careful digging to get it all.
 Be aware that the tubers can lie dormant in the soil for many years.

 - Back to genus Anredera